The Rules of the JAM Prize

 Code must be idiomatic for languages which define idiom.

-Gas, trie/DB, signature-verification, and availability (EC/DB) performance tests are requirements and will be run on standard hardware.
+Gas, trie/DB, signature-verification, and availability (EC/DB) performance tests are requirements and will be run on standard hardware (only applicable for paths 1 and 2).

 Any JAM-implementation code which is viewed before or during implementation must be declared.